 Related Services and Conditions

 After injury or illness, rehabilitation therapy can help patients get back to work, play and their lives.
-Alta Vista Regional Hospital's team develops programs designed to improve movement, balance, endurance and strength for patients, helping them move—onward, upward...
+Alta Vista Regional Hospital’s team can develop programs designed to improve movement, balance, endurance and strength for patients.
+Some of the most common...

 If you have pain or restricted movement that limits your normal activities, physical therapy (PT) treatment is designed to help you obtain relief and restore your independence.
 PT promotes healing and is designed to improve your quality of life.
 Specific outcomes can...

-Occupational therapy (OT) teaches you how to adapt.
+Occupational therapy (OT) can teach you how to adapt.
 It can help you perform any kind of task at school, work, or in your home.
-Following an illness or injury, sometimes you need help to regain the ability to perform daily tasks such as bathing, grooming, meal planning...
+Following an illness or injury, sometimes you need help to regain the ability to perform daily tasks such as bathing, grooming, meal...